plone/training/mastering-plone/volto_talk_listview.rst

   This chapter is about the React frontend Volto.

-  Solve the same tasks in classic frontend in chapter :doc:`views_3`
+  Solve the same tasks in Plone Classic in chapter :doc:`views_3`

   .. topic:: Description